 View Associate Professor Geoffrey Rodgers’ seismic damper in the new Christchurch library in this University of Canterbury news release.

 Take a look at the many data science research projects under way at Precision Driven Health.

-Professor Mark Sagar can be heard talking about his work in this video from the TedX Christchurch event.
+Professor Mark Sagar can be heard talking about his work in this YouTube video from the TedX Christchurch event.